 - ✓

-Update the skill's documentation and test suite
+Update documentation and test suite to match what the skill actually does now

-AI Playbook Onboarding Checklist for New Engineers
+AI Playbook Onboarding Checklist

-Local environment configured with org CLAUDE.md and team-specific overrides
+Local environment configured with org CLAUDE.md and team-specific overrides applied

-Paired with a mentor on a real task using each core skill
+Paired with a mentor on a real task using each core skill — not a sandbox exercise

 AI Playbook Governance Rules